-Human-Computer Interaction (HCI) has over the last decades evolved into an established field of teaching and research that marks an important paradigm shift.
+Human-Computer Interaction (HCI) has over the last decades evolved into an established field of teaching and research that for some authors marks an important paradigm shift.
 Wegner [31, p.
 81] writes: 'interactive systems are more powerful problem-solving engines than algorithms.'.
-Yet, the field of HCI is multidisciplinary, which to some authors seem challenging.
+Yet, the field of HCI is multidisciplinary, which to some authors seem to be a challenge.
 Grudin [14, p.
-59] writes: 'different views of humancomputer interaction are presented ... and differences will remain'.
+59] writes: 'different views of human-computer interaction are presented ... and differences will remain'.
 Researchers and teachers in HCI have reacted to multidisciplinarity by elaborating on shared understandings in HCI education.
 Claims for unification have been raised.
 For instance, Churchill et al. have compiled an informative report on 'Teaching and Learning Human-Computer Interaction: Past, Present, and Future' [5].
 It analyses one of the big challenges of teaching HCI: the rapid evolution of the field.
-The authors write: 'during the past 15 years, the speed of change has been particularly dramatic' and they continue 'in response to these technological changes, user populations have diversified and grown' [5, p.
+The authors write: 'during the past 15 years, the speed of change has been particularly dramatic, with the emergence of personal mobile devices, agent-based technologies, and pervasive and ubiquitous computing.
+Social networking has also profoundly changed the way people use technology for work and leisure' and they continue 'in response to these technological changes, user populations have diversified and grown' [5, p.
 44].
 The authors point out that in their interviews 'a common refrain we hear is "We need a mission statement or a value proposition that people can hang their hats on."
 Our survey respondents and interviewees call for some form of unity or consensus; there is a desire for "a unified theoretical perspective" and "a common curriculum."".